 The second stage starts when the trophozoite transforms into a trophont.
-The trophont at this stage will detach itself from the host fish, leaving behind an open wound.
-The trophont then is free to swim about until at last finding a safe place to settle in.
+At this stage, the trophont will detach itself from the host fish, leaving behind an open wound.
+The trophont is then free to swim about until at last finding a safe place to settle in.

-The last stage is the infectious stage.
-Tomites are free to swim the betta’s aquarium water until at last finding a host to attach to and begin the entire cycle anew.
+The final stage is the infectious stage.
+Tomites are free to swim the betta’s aquarium water until at last finding a new host to attach to and begin the entire cycle anew.
 Tomites that fail to find a host shortly after forming will die.

 Heat the aquarium to 86°F (30°C).

 Bettas are tropical fish and can tolerate the aquarium’s increased temperature for the purposes of Ich treatment.
 86°F is the temperature at which Ich will no longer reproduce.

 This increase in temperature alone, in theory, will eventually resolve the Ich problem by itself, given enough time.